Administrative Medicine License (M.D. or D.O.) Print This Page

 - Initial Requirements

 - Applicants must graduate from an approved college of medicine and surgery or an approved college of osteopathic medicine and surgery.
 Applicants must complete one year of post-graduate training in an approved hospital-affiliated program in the U.S. or Canada.
 If medical education occurred at a foreign medical school, the applicant must possess a current Educational Council Foreign Medical Graduate (ECFMG) certificate.
-International medical graduates will be required to completed two years of approved training.
+International medical graduates will be required to completed two years of approved continuous progressive training.
 Applicants must also pass one of the approved licensing examinations.

 - Two years.